NeotropicSAS/kuwaiba-docs/user/en/src/auditTrail/README.md

 ## Object-related events

-The Object-related events can be found in any Kuwaiba module that has the **object options panel** as shown in Figure 6, explained in detail in the section [Object Options Panel](../navman/README.md#object-options-panel).
+The Object-related events can be found in any Kuwaiba module that has the **object options panel** as shown in Figure 6, explained in detail in the section [Object Options Panel](../navman/README.md#object-options-panel) in Navigation module.
 This functionality is available in modules such as navigation, pool, etc.

 | ![Object Options Panel](images/object_opcions_panel.png) |
 |:--:|